mayankpruthii/SleepStageNet/sleep stage scorer/README.md

 original implementation by the authors : https://github.com/akaraspt/deepsleepnet

-I followed implementation of the deepsleepnet in tensorflow into keras (actually keras in tensorflow).
+I followed implementation of the deepsleepnet in keras in tensorflow

 ## Requirements